ccera-astro/pulsar_filterbank/README.md

 A Gnu Radio flow-graph for producing raw filterbank files from a live SDR

 It produces 16-bit binary outputs, arranged from lowest to highest frequency in the filterbank output.

-Filterbank size is adjustable.
+The code automatically determines suitable filterbank sizes and output rates.
+A header file is produced that gives the calculated rates, etc.

 Currently supported options: